okertanov/functional/text/cv/cv-okertanov.md

 * Developed multimedia applications for the Pocket PC/Windows CE platform.
 * Developed network applications and Microsoft SMB network access tools for Pocket PC devices.
 * Implemented a protection system for the Pocket PC platform.
-* Participated in www.threesold.com web-project as a programmer.
 * Developed business solutions for the Pocket PC / Windows CE platform
  - bar code scanners,
  - network access for mobile devices,